just-Bri/DEPRECATED-Fireside-Finder/README.md

 This is a simple ruby gem to find local Fireside Gatherings for Hearthstone.
 Information is scraped from http://us.battle.net/hearthstone/en/fireside-gatherings

 ## Installation
-This gem has outside dependencies see [#Dependencies](https://github.com/reifnotreef/fireside-finder#Dependencies).
+This gem uses external gems see [Dependencies](https://github.com/reifnotreef/fireside-finder#Dependencies) for which specific gems will be installed along with Fireside-Finder.

     $ gem install fireside-finder